michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 1. Go to the plugin page in the HOOBS UI and click on the 'Versions' tab
 2. In the 'Tags' section, click on the download icon next to the version with `beta` on the right hand side
 3. The version number will not be correct but this will still download the latest beta version
-4. The UI will prompt you to select a bridge for the installation, choose your existing Meross bridge
+4. The UI will prompt you to select a bridge for the installation, choose your existing Deebot bridge
 5. The bridge will automatically restart and you can verify the plugin version in the startup logs

 ## Feedback